 Will a consultation response be seen by anyone other than ARB?

 As part of its commitment to being open and transparent, a copy of any material that is submitted by a consultee is provided to the institution.
-This is so the institution has the opportunity of submitting any final comments or representations to ARB in respect of the consultation responses before the Board reaches its final decision.
+This is so the institution has the opportunity of submitting any final comments or representations to ARB in respect of the consultation responses before the Accreditation Committee reaches its final decision.

 How long will a consultee have to respond to ARB’s requests?